Giffords

-Giffords (stylized "GIFFORDS") is an American advocacy and research organization focused on preventing gun violence.
+Giffords (stylized in all caps) is an American advocacy and research organization focused on preventing gun violence.
 The organization draws its name from one of its co-founders, Gabby Giffords, a former Democratic member of the U.S. House of Representatives.
 Rep. Giffords was shot along with 18 others at a constituent meeting in Tucson in 2011.
 The organization has three parts: a 501(c)(4) lobbying arm, a 501(c)(3) research arm and law center, and a super PAC.
 It was previously known in a different configuration as Americans for Responsible Solutions.

 Mission

 Giffords has written that when she and her husband, Mark Kelly, launched the organization, they "wanted to prove that it's possible to stand up for the Second Amendment while also standing up for stronger gun laws that keep us safe."
 The mission of the organization is to shift American gun culture through information and to challenge the gun industry and lobby, all while changing U.S. policies to support safer gun laws.
 It is known for its centrist, bipartisan approach and aim to organize unlikely allies, such as gun owners.